simonxcao/bots/docs/status.md

 - Reward results over time over different models being trained:
 - -60 to -50 is the gradual progress
 - Reason for this is because the reward function is not optimized yet and we aren't rewarding the agent for surviving more and performing more optimal actions
 - This graph plots average total rewards across 25 episode segments.
-An episode is a singular run of the boss battle, and the total reward was calculated from positive rewards for time survived and negative rewards each life lost.
+An episode is a singular run of the boss battle.
 Episode rewards were not initially recorded, though model checkpoints were periodically saved.
 To approximate the full training curve, a separate program later captured rewards from loading the model at earlier checkpoints.
 ![RL reward Graph](assets/CupheadAI_training_curve.png){: height="400" }

 ### Qualitative Analysis